 SITE LIGHTING: All fixtures should have vandal-resistant lenses and be controlled by a time clock, or other appropriate energy conserving controllers, installed in an easily accessible interior location.
 Ordinary wood poles and "cobra" fixtures should only be used in extreme budget constrained cases.
 Aluminum poles and "box" type fixtures should be used where proximity to the building makes a more attractive pole and fixture desirable.
 Energy efficient (LED) wall mounted fixtures are normally used to light the areas around the building.
 Shielded lighting may be required to provide cutoff at property lines.
-All wall mounted fixtures to be sealed with silicone, between the fixture and wall to prevent water and insect intrusion.
+All wall mounted fixtures to be sealed with silicone between the fixture and wall to prevent water and insect intrusion.
+Exterior lighting shall be 5K color temperature.